KDE/documentation-develop-kde-org/content/hig/components/navigation/globaldrawer.md

 -   In lower menu levels, below the entries there is a button to go up one level.

-Don\'t use the Menu Drawer for navigation purposes.
+Don't use the Menu Drawer for navigation purposes.

 #### Collapsible